ejimenezsoto/rancid-tomatillos/README.md

 ### Future Iterations
 - Rate movies
 - Allow user to favorite movies and add to watch list
-- Use another api with a bigger databse of movies
+- Use another API with a bigger databse of movies

 ## Contributors